echolabsdev/prism-docs/generating-text.md

 ## Accessing Generated Data

-The `GenerateTextResponse` object provides access to various aspects of the AI's response:
+The `TextResponse` object provides access to various aspects of the AI's response:

 ```php
 <?php